mmorub/gimbal2022/README.md

 You **do not need to plug in the separate power supply** for these steps yet.
 The separate power supply is for the motor, which is still turned off here:

- * **Open the arduino sketch** in `gimbal2022/lab/step001-test-gyroscope/arduino/record_gyroscope_data_for_matlab/` in your Arduino IDE. **Connect the arduino** with the USB cable and check if you can compile and upload your code. **Do not plug in the separate power supply**.
+ * **Open the arduino sketch** `record_gyroscope_data_for_matlab.ino` in the directory `gimbal2022/lab/step001-test-gyroscope/arduino/record_gyroscope_data_for_matlab/` in your Arduino IDE on your local PC. **Connect the arduino** with the USB cable and check if you can compile and upload your code. **Do not plug in the separate power supply**.

  * You should always **have an empty arduino sketch open** that you can upload immediately to reset the arduino in case anything goes wrong.
 You can create an empty sketch by clicking File->New in the Arduino IDE. **Practise uploading an empty sketch** just to be sure.

- * Now **open the arduino serial monitor**.
+ * Now **open the arduino serial monitor** (with Tools->Serial Monitor in the Arduino IDE).
 Upload the sketch again and verify the serial monitor is printing lines for the duration set in the sketch.
 Try to find this duration by reading the sketch.
 We print for a few seconds and then stop, just so the serial monitor will show a finite set of data for use in matlab.

  * Upload the sketch and, once it starts running, **turn the camera in its case by hand**.
 Try to turn it by a defined angle (such as 90 degrees) and observe that the numbers shown in the serial monitor change as you move the camera.
 You will only see the numbers run across the screen without being able to make sense out of them at this point.
 We will record them for use in matlab in the next step.